 When it comes to rain gear, quality makes a noticeable difference in your ability to stay dry.
 It’s important to select items that are waterproof, not just water resistant.
 Gear with Gore-Tex offers top-of-the-line water protection while remaining lightweight and allowing full range of motion.

 My personal favorite brand for rain gear is Arc’teryx.
 Although pricey, my Arc’teryx jacket has lasted over four years of extremely heavy use and is one of my favorite pieces of gear when hiking, backpacking, or rafting.

 If rain gear is not something you expect to use regularly after your rafting trip, the price tag for the items mentioned above might cause you to consider other options.
 That’s fine.
 There are many brands that do enough and will get you through your trip comfortably.
 We have many gear options on the Recommended Gear page of our website.

-Regardless of which rain suit you choose, there are a few characteristics that are crucial when rafting:
+Regardless of which rain gear you choose, there are a few characteristics that are crucial when rafting:

 · Select a jacket that cinches around the wrists and waist, and pants that cinch around the waist and ankles.

 · Hoods are very highly recommended.
 Hoods that zip up to your chin do a better job of keeping water out of your jacket when crashing through large rapids.
 If you are participating in a paddle trip, you can consider jackets with adjustable collars for additional protection.

 · Again, make sure it is waterproof, not just water resistant.

 Considering these factors when selecting your rain suit will help ensure that you can comfortably enjoy this trip of a lifetime!